petere/commitfest-tools/README.md

 The regular (daily?) workflow with these tools is:

     cd postgresql-commitfest
-    sh .../delete-local-branches.sh
-    .../merge_test

-If this fails for any patch, report it.
-This also updates the master branch for the next step.

-If a patch has been applied to the master branch, the merge will probably fail.
-Delete finished branches upstream and rerun `merge_test`.

     commitfest_branches rss "$(git show origin/rss-last-date:rss-last-date.txt)"

 If a patch fails to apply, report that (or fix the tool).